 Best food for anxious Dachshunds

-Anyone who has a Dachshund knows they can suffer from separation anxiety as they’re so attached to their owners, but this Pooch & Mutt food should help them to feel calmer and more relaxed.
-Designed for excitable dogs, too, it includes chamomile to help them to chill out, plus prebiotics and probiotics to make sure they’ve got all the good stuff they need to keep them healthy.
-It’s free from grains, cereal, gluten, artificial flavours, colours and preservatives, so perfect for pooches with sensitive tummies.
+Anyone with a Dachshund knows they can suffer from separation anxiety as they’re so attached to their owners, but this Pooch & Mutt food should help them feel calmer and more relaxed.
+Designed for excitable dogs, too, it includes chamomile to help them chill out, plus prebiotics and probiotics to ensure they have all the good stuff they need to keep them healthy.
+It’s free from grains, cereal, gluten, artificial flavours, colours and preservatives, so it's perfect for pooches with sensitive tummies.

 Pros